CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

       * Trade-off: achieved occupacy dropped from 41.28% to 40.6%

 * **Scan scatter (stream compaction)**
-  * Pre-cache data in shared memory:
+  * Changed block size based on prediction:
-    * Reduced global memory replay overhead: dropped from 50% to 24.3%
+    * Occupacy goes from 33.3% to 100%
-    * L1 cache hitrate increased dramatically: from 1% to 86.7%
+  * Put extra temporary variables to hold
-    * Slight execution time speed up on larger array.
+    * Successfully utilized larger number of warps and hid memory access latency
-    * Trade-off:
+    * In issue stall reasons, reduced proportion of memory dependency from 70% to 26.4%
-      * Reduced occupacy due to increased register count: count goes from 7 to 23, occupacy from 66.6% to 33.3%
+    * 92% execution time speed up
-      * Slower execution on smaller arrays (~200 microsec).
+    * Trade-off: occupacy dropped to 83.3%
 * **Intersection test**
   * Block size left unchanged as it's optimal.
   * Pre-cache geometries in shared memory: